Lawrence Kavenagh

 Lawrence Kavenagh (c.
-1810 - 13 October 1846) was an Irish-Australian convict bushranger who, with Martin Cash and George Jones, escaped from Port Arthur, Van Diemen's Land, in late 1842.
+1810 – 13 October 1846) was an Irish-Australian convict bushranger who, with Martin Cash and George Jones, escaped from Port Arthur, Van Diemen's Land, in late 1842.
 The three men took to bushranging for a six-month period, robbing homesteads and inns with seeming impunity.
 Kavenagh was tried for serious crimes on five separate occasions.
 He was executed in 1846 at Norfolk Island.

 Biography

 Early life and transportation

 Lawrence Kavenagh was born circa 1810 in County Wicklow, Ireland.
 His birth-place was likely either Newbridge (now called Avoca) or nearby Rathdrum.

 In 1828, Kavenagh and his sister, Catherine, were convicted of burglary in Dublin.
 They were both sentenced to death, commuted to transportation for life.
 Lawrence Kavenagh was transported to New South Wales aboard the Fergusson with 40 other convicts, arriving in Sydney on 26 March 1829.

-When he arrived in the colony of New South Wales in 1829 Lawrence Kavenagh was assigned to work for Edward Reiley at Raby, in the Campbelltown area south-west of Sydney.
+When he arrived in the colony of New South Wales in 1829 Lawrence Kavenagh was assigned to work for Edward Reiley at Raby, in the Campbelltown area southwest of Sydney.

 In February 1832 Kavenagh received forty lashes for insolence and disorderly conduct.
 From September 1832 he was assigned to road gangs, but soon afterwards Kavenagh was reported to have absconded from the No. 20 Road Gang.

 On 8 February 1833 Kavenagh and Domick McCoy appeared before the Campbelltown Quarter Sessions, charged with assaulting Martin Grady with the intent to rob him.
-As reported, Kavenagh, McCoy and a third man had stopped Grady as he was driving his cart on the Liverpool Road and assaulted him “with sticks”.
-Grady drew “a pair of sharp shears” from his pocket to defend himself.
-The unnamed assailant ran away and Grady managed to wound Kavenagh and McCoy before they “escaped into the bush”.
+As reported, Kavenagh, McCoy and a third man had stopped Grady as he was driving his cart on the Liverpool Road and assaulted him "with sticks".
+Grady drew "a pair of sharp shears" from his pocket to defend himself.
+The unnamed assailant ran away and Grady managed to wound Kavenagh and McCoy before they "escaped into the bush".
 The pair were found guilty and sentenced to transportation for fourteen years.
 Kavanagh was initially sent to the Phoenix prison hulk and then transported to Norfolk Island in March 1833.